13-15 April 2018

 The first session will be on Friday evening and we will finish our last session around lunchtime on Sunday, with free time on Saturday afternoon.

-After an evening meal (approx. 8/8.30 pm) there will be a short introductory mindfulness exercise.
+Approx. 8.30 pm (after the evening meal) there will be a short introductory mindfulness exercise.
 This will be an opportunity to talk about our experiences – or not – of practising mindfulness, and what we would like to achieve from coming on this weekend.

 Liz Hopley is a cognitive behaviour therapist in a primary care psychological therapy service in North West England.
 She has been teaching Mindfulness Based Cognitive Therapy in groups since 2012 and has completed mindfulness teacher training courses at Mindflow in Liverpool and with the Centre for Mindfulness Research and Practice, Bangor.